Table of contents

 7. Guest checkout:

-A common mistake made by eCommerce brands is to force users to create an account in order to purchase their items.
+A common mistake made by eCommerce brands when looking to boost their conversions, is to force users to create an account in order to purchase their items.
 Not only can this lead to basket abandonment but that shopper may choose never to return.
 In the example below, you can see the option to continue as a guest.

 8. Social Logins: